 There have been other people who played live in LAM over the years but were either asked to leave or who migrated on to other things outside music.
 Like NIN or any other evolving music/art project, there had never been a regular live line up until recently.
 Sean Brennan writes all the music and records it on CD.
 You can check the liner notes to each CD for specific details.

 - Who is in LAM and who writes the music?

-Sean writes all the music in LAM and performs it for CD.
-The live band that plays concerts on tour includes Sean Brennan, Randy Mathias, Pete Pace and Matthew Setzer.
+Sean writes all the music in LAM and performs it for albums.
+The live band that plays concerts includes Sean Brennan, Michael Areklett, Pete Pace, and David Lawrie.